sqlitecloud/docs/src/pages/docs/commands/remove-database.md

 ---
 title: REMOVE DATABASE
-description: Use this command to permanently remove keyname from the list of settings for the database database_name.
+description: Use this command to permanently remove keyname from the list of settings for the database database_name
 ---

 ## Syntax